Please click on the link to view and download our booking conditions for bookings made prior to 1 July 2018.

 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our contractual obligations is prevented or affected by or you otherwise suffer any damage or loss (as more fully described in clause 12(1) below) as a result of unavoidable and extraordinary circumstances.
 In these booking conditions, unavoidable and extraordinary circumstances mean a situation which is beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
 Such situations are likely to include, for example, war, riot, industrial dispute, terrorist activity (including suspected terrorist activity and terror alerts) and its consequences, natural or nuclear disaster, fire, adverse weather conditions, epidemics and pandemics and unavoidable technical problems with transport.

 Snow cover, weather conditions, excursions and activities – Snow cover in our winter destinations is expected, but with erratic weather patterns, it cannot be guaranteed.
 If the snow cover means that for any reason your activities or any excursions cannot be operated, our local suppliers will endeavour to offer alternatives where possible.
 Other weather factors can influence whether other activities are possible.
 These conditions are completely beyond our control and so all bookings are confirmed on this basis.
+It is also possible that the snow cover may arrive unseasonably early, during the Autumn season.
+If this does occur then our local partners may need to adapt some activities to ensure they are operated safely and to maximise enjoyment for all guests.

 Brexit– until full details are known, it is not possible to foresee any impact/change/restriction which may become applicable to flight operations between the EU and the UK.
 Nor is it possible to foresee the effect this may have on any holiday bookings and arrangements.